lincolnloop/pyuwsgi-wheels/README.md

 To cut a new release:

 1. Update `APPEND_VERSION` in `.travis.yml` to add a pre-release tag to the upstream uWSGI version
-2. Run `make update` to update uWSGI and [multibuild](https://github.com/matthew-brett/multibuild). uWSGI should be pinned to the [latest release](https://github.com/unbit/uwsgi/releases).
+2. Run `make update` to update uWSGI. uWSGI should be pinned to the [latest release](https://github.com/unbit/uwsgi/releases).
-3. Push changes and wait for Travis to finish.
+3. Push changes and wait for GH Actions to finish.
+4. Download and unpack GH Action artifacts into `dist/${VERSION}`
 4. Run `make all` which will:
     * create an `sdist` locally
     * download wheels from S3